cyclica/deriver/contrib/publication/README.md

 ```bash
 python plotting.py all_results
 ```
 The `main()` function of plotting.py demonstrates how individual figures may be generated from single benchmarking experiments or from groups as seen in comparative plots and indicated in the grouped folder structure.
-The parameters used in each folder shown in the tree correspond to one experiment which can be identified using the plublication.
+The parameters used in each folder shown in the tree correspond to one experiment which can be identified using the publication.